|Date Posted:||Jul 21, 2020|

 Integrity Watch’s work has three major components: (1) Community Monitoring, (2) Research, and (3) Advocacy.
 Integrity Watch tries to encourage active citizenship and community mobilization through its programs.
 Our community monitoring work includes development of community monitoring tools, mobilizing and training communities to monitor infrastructure projects, public services, courts, and extractives industries.

 CoST-the Infrastructure Transparency Initiative in an international initiative aimed to strengthen transparency and accountability in publicly funded projects by disclosure of information.
 The initiative supports country operations through guidance, technical support and the exchange of knowledge and experiences.
 Following a recommendation from the Monitoring and Evaluation Committee (MEC), the Islamic Republic of Afghanistan joined the CoST initiative in October 2013 through Ministry of Economy.

-The Public Procurement Consultant will be responsible to work on CoST Afghanistan 3rd Assurance Report.
-Assurance report is a light touch independent review that highlights the accuracy and completeness of the disclosed data on a small sample of projects and identifies issues of concern for the public.
-Central to this process is the publication of assurance reports, which generate interest and help to build demand for reforms.
+The Lead Researcher (Consultant) will be responsible to work on CoST Afghanistan 3rd Assurance Report.
+Assurance report is a light touch independent review that highlights the accuracy and completeness of the disclosed data on a selected sample of projects and identifies issues of concern for the public.
+Central to this process is the publication of assurance reports, which generate interest and help to build demand for reforms in infrastructure Sector

 Duties & Responsibilities:

 The report will cover approximately 20 infrastructure projects with the following scope:

 - Background of the disclosed project (Aim & Objectives of the project level assurance)

 - Summary of information disclosed on each of the projects

 · Disclosed information by project Phase and Contract Phases (as per CoST Afghanistan Disclosure Manual)

 · Summary of disclosed information completeness on the Projects and Contract Phases (Percentage of Actual Disclosure)